tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container that holds properties for the list of computed paths.

-computed-path-error-infos:

-> A YANG container that holds a list of errors related to the path.

 lsp-provisioning-error-infos:

 > A YANG container that holds the list of LSP provisioning error information.
 The